 Demi-Sec, Doux: These are the sweetest types of champagne.

-Choose the champagne you prefer for this Cranberry Champagne Cocktail.
+Choose the champagne you prefer for this vocktail.
 If you lean toward sweeter cocktails, pour a Demi-sec.
 I look for Extra Dry, which is the perfect balance of sweetness for me.